lisalamm22/ccr/README.md

 ### Displaying Beats
 The ```GameView``` delegates rendering and passes on the proper parameters to the ```Beat```.
-Since timing is crucial, dynamic rings guide the player to the optimal timing to hit a beat.
+Since timing is crucial, dynamic rings guide the player to the optimal timing to hit a ```Beat```.
-Once a beat is hit in the proper active time, the player receives visual feedback indicating a success.
+Once a ```Beat``` is hit in the proper active time, the player receives visual feedback indicating a success.
 ```js
 if (Math.abs(timeDelta) <= beatTime) {
     if(Object.keys(this.hitBeats).includes(JSON.stringify(beat))){